 So, it has become clear now that the whole surgery is not painful at all.
 I bet most of you now have been thinking about the aftermath, right?
 Since local anesthesia can only prevent pain for up to a few hours, would the patient feel any pain once the local anesthesia wears off?
 The answer is no, there would not be any unbearable pain.
 However, I would be lying if I say there would not be any pain after surgery as well.

 The truth is for some people there is mild pain and for a few, there is discomfort because of the tightness of the scalp.
 Again, the experience is different because our pain tolerance is also not the same.
 The discomfort (as most people report it) lasts about a week.
-The first 24 hours are usually a bit more discomfort able or painful.
+The first 24 hours are usually a bit more discomfort able.
 However, as time passes it becomes less and less discomfort able or painful.

 Can anything be done to minimize the pain or discomfort after hair transplant surgery?